-Knight Inlet Lodge, Canada's premier grizzly bear viewing destination located in the heart of the Great Bear Rainforest ...
-This page provides links to the On-Line Booking Availability for Knight Inlet Lodge.
-Please keep in mind the following when viewing this Chart (see link

-- · Availability changes frequently due to high demand.
-To verify current availability contact our Reservation Team at info@grizzlytours.com - .
-The Availability Chart is a guide only and does not take into account 'HOLDS' and other Room Requests.
-You will want to contact our reservation team to make sure the space is - .
-The dates shown reflect availability AT the LODGE itself.
-Due to logistics (floatplanes,etc) all of our packages are INCLUSIVE of a pre-night stay in Campbell River BC.
-Please factor this when determining your dates.
-This means you can start a package in Campbell River on a night that shows as full as long as the actual nights at - .
-The chart indicates DAY AT THE LODGE + ROOMS AVAILABLE Day - Month - Year YELLOW = 3 Rooms Available or LESS
+Knight Inlet Lodge, Canada's premier grizzly bear viewing destination the heart of the Great Bear Rainforest...
+This page provides links to the On-Line Booking Availability for Knight Lodge.
+Please keep in mind the following when viewing this Chart (see - Availability changes frequently due to high demand.
+To verify current available contact our Reservation Team at info@grizzlytours.com - The Availability Chart is a guide only and does not take into account 'HOLD' Room Requests.
+You will want to contact our reservation team to make sure t - The dates shown reflect availability AT the LODC (floatplanes,etc) all of our packages are INCLUSI River BC.
+Please factor this when determining yo package in Campbell River on a night that shows our lodge have space open - The chart indicates DAY AT THE LODGE + ROC RED = FULLY BOOKED (No Rooms Available) Mon Tue Wed FULLY FULLY FULLY BOOKED BOOKED BOOKED